 Business in the Parliament Conference

-Jayne-Anne Gadhia, CEO of Virgin Money & Chair of Scottish Business in the Community
+Jayne-Anne Gadhia CBE, CEO of Virgin Money & Chair of Scottish Business in the Community

 The next Business in the Parliament Conference will take place on Thursday 6 and Friday 7 November 2014 at the Scottish Parliament.
 The theme of the conference is Shaping Scotland’s economic future, with a focus on the contribution of young people and entrepreneurs to Scotland’s economy.
 The Programme is available here.